Chapter 2 : Chapter One: Hippogriffs Amuck

 As Samantha was passing the last few compartments, she heard a door click behind her.
 The sound was followed by a confused voice, "Sam?"

 Without having to turn around, she knew who was behind her.
 Her face flooded with happiness: a huge grin and wide over-excited dark blue eyes.
-She turned around to face the confused man.
+She turned around.

 The man that had sounded so confused a moment ago was staring at her, waiting for her response.
 He was slightly taller than average, but certainly not a giant.
 He had wide shoulders and short, shaggy light brown hair, which he was now scratching.